SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/ingest-budgets/index.md

 ### Audit ingest budgets

-The [Audit Index] (../Security/Audit-Index.md "Enable and Manage Auditing") logs events when an ingest budget has reached its configured Audit Threshold percent.
+The [Audit Index](../../security/audit-index.md) logs events when an ingest budget has reached its configured Audit Threshold percent.
 There are two different log formats.

 1. Approaching or exceeding capacity
 1. Resets